VPS Servers: A Quick Recap

 Isn’t this the same as shared hosting?

-No. In shared hosting (the cheap website hosting type), all websites are sharing a single machine (either physical or virtual).
+No. In shared hosting (the cheap website hosting type for Australian sites), all websites are sharing a single machine (either physical or virtual).
 In VPS hosting, one website is assigned to one virtual machine.
 In shared hosting, customers are discouraged from creating sites which attract heavy web traffic and use up large amounts of bandwidth.
 In VPS hosting, you can produce much larger sites which will not suddenly disappear from the server space.

 Is a virtual private server better for search-engine optimisation?